Shopify/polaris/src/components/SettingToggle/README.md

 - Clearly indicate whether the setting is enabled or disabled
-- Explain the implications of the state of the setting to merchants (e.g. “Automatic messages are disabled.
+- Explain the implications of the state of the setting to merchants (“Automatic messages are disabled.
 Your customers won’t receive automatic shipping updates.”)

 ### Primary button